tlevine/www.thomaslevine.com/content/!/street-sign-protocol/index.md

 twitter_image: street-signs.jpg
 created_at: 2013-09-08
 ---

+There are a lot of acronyms that end in "P"

 "Protocol" is one of those words that sounds more special than it is.
 The concept of a computer protocol might sound quite complex, but it's a rather generic concept that is something like a language,